aaronNGi/bar.sh/README.md

 The various bar modules update at different time intervals but can also be individually triggered to update via named pipe.

-Every bar modules defines it's own function.
+Every bar module defines it's own function.
 The function has to set a variable with the modules information, which is then used when the bar is updated by printing to stdout.